BenjaminGrabow/Bookr/README.md

 ### Add Neccessary Environment Variables
 Edit the .env.sample file to add:

-*A jsonwebtoken secret to encrypt jsonwebtoken
+-A jsonwebtoken secret to encrypt jsonwebtoken

-*Port number where the server can listen on
+-Port number where the server can listen on

 After that rename the file to .env